Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Example:

-• Providers are often communicating on the percentage of women clients but direct interviews with these women borrowers for example, may show that the loans are actually used by their husband, father, brother, or any other member of the family.
+• Providers are often communicating on the percentage of women clients, but direct interviews with these women borrowers, for example, may show that the loans are actually used by their husband, father, brother, or any other member of the family.
 In this case, access and usage differ and the needs of the women clients may not be served.

 3.A.3 Collect client feedback on their experiences using products and services

+The provider collects client feedback on their experiences using the products and services and delivery channels.
 The purpose of collecting feedback is to investigate whether clients use and value the financial products and services as expected and whether they face challenges accessing or using them.

 Understanding client satisfaction

 Collecting client satisfaction data is one specific type of market research.
-Your institution should use one or more methods for collecting satisfaction data, which could include a formal client satisfaction survey, client focus group discussions, or meetings between clients and employees to discuss client satisfaction (with the results of these conversations shared with managers).
+Providers should use one or more methods for collecting satisfaction data, such as a formal client satisfaction survey, client focus group discussions, or meetings between clients and employees to discuss client satisfaction (with the results shared with managers).
+It can be collected on an ongoing basis or at least every other year.
+Selecting a representative client sample is important to reduce bias.
+Client satisfaction is different from client complaints.
+Both types of data are important.
+They can be complementary—for example, if mining complaint data to better understand an area of low client satisfaction.

 • Who is the actual user of the product, and what is the end use of services (e.g., business working capital, consumption smoothing, lump sums for asset building and life events);